 Cafes in Krakow - My 5 Favorites - Poland

-• In Krakow there are cafes on almost every street corner.
+There are a large number of really good cafes in Krakow.
 So what does a coffee-mad family do on holiday in Krakow?
 Getting coffee through the city, of course!

-For me, Krakow rivals Vienna as the European queen of cafes.
+There are enough more cafes in Krakow to compete with Vienna as the European queen of cafes.
 At every nook and cranny there is a cafe, one more unique than the other.
 We have visited both bohemian, unexpected, elegant and steam punk-oozing cafes.
 Often the environment oozes culture, poetry and history, especially the cafes located in the Jewish quarter of Kazimierz.
 The menus are extensive and every cafe we visited had full rights - perhaps because they often do double duty as a cafe by day and bar by night.
 The prices for a cup of coffee varied between 15-30 kronor and a piece of cake cost between 25-40 kronor, so it was definitely a worthwhile pleasure to stop and rest your feet and have a cup of coffee at regular intervals.

 Cafe Camelot Krakow